ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Hemomancer/5th Level/Blood Fury.md

 - **Duration**:
 	- 10 Turns.
 - **Effects**:
-	- *.*
+	- *You enter a blood fury, giving you additional [[Movement Speed]] and additional damage on all of your attacks.
+The bonuses from blood fury increase when you apply (or extend the duration of) [[Bleeding]] or [[Hemorrhage]].*
-	- This psycast has a variable called fury level, it starts at an initial value and is an integer.
+	- This psycast has a variable called fury level, it starts at an initial value and can be any positive rational number rounded to 2 decimal places.
 	- This psycast may only be used while you are at or below a threshold of your max health (rounded up).
 		- If you end or begin your turn above the health threshold during this psycast's duration, this psycast ends.
 	- For the duration of this psycast, you gain the following effects: